wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 🔲 ... of ontologies<br/>
 🔲 ... of standards<br/>
 🔲 ... of repositories<br/>
+🔲 ... of platforms<br/>

 From GENERATION to IMPORTATION to CURATION is the KEY HURDLE that we have not yet crossed.
 Once we do, the rest of the dominoes will fall!

+The above is my roadmap.
+My vision.
+But there are other people, other visions, some of which nobody has YET heard of.

 Permissionless innovation ftw!